 primitive car camping

-way-out-there camp spots w/ dispersed sites, for the rugged self-contained type, pit toilets if any. dirt roads plenty of these in our camping section
+way-out-there camp spots w/ dispersed sites, for the rugged self-contained, self-sufficient camper, pit toilets (if any). maybe on dirt roads plenty of these in our camping section

-remote camp spots reached only by steep/bumpy dirt roads; dispersed sites in great areas that are hard.
-4 wheel drive may be recommended in some regions Some of these in our camping section
+remote camp spots via steep/bumpy dirt roads; dispersed sites in great areas.
+4 wheel drive recommended but not required. several of these in our camping section

 free/$10 or less

-the site usually require you to haul your camp gear from a parking area to the camp spots, ranging anywhere from simple 1/8 mi. walk to 2 mi. hike Plenty of these in our camping section
+sites usually require you to haul your camp gear from a parking area to the camp spots, ranging from 1/8 mi. walk to a 1 mile hike. plenty of these in our camping section

 free/ permit fee?